Erich Waschneck

-Erich John Waschneck (29 April 1887, in Grimma, Kingdom of Saxony – 22 September 1970, in Berlin) was a German cameraman, director, screenwriter, and film producer.
+Erich John Waschneck (29 April 1887 – 22 September 1970) was a German cameraman, director, screenwriter, and film producer.

 Early life

-Erich was the son of Karl Hermann Waschneck, a blacksmith, and his wife Therese Emilie, née Schneider.
-Waschneck went to finishing school at the Leipzig Art Academy and studied painting.
+Waschneck was born on 29 April 1887 in Grimma, Kingdom of Saxony, the son of Karl Hermann Waschneck, a blacksmith, and his wife Therese Emilie, née Schneider.
+After graduating from high school he went to the Academy of Fine Arts Leipzig and studied painting.

 Career

-He came in contact with the film industry in 1907 when he began to paint posters for films.
+Waschneck came in contact with the film industry in 1907 when he began to paint posters for films.
 He then worked as a still photographer and later as a camera assistant to cinematographer Fritz Arno Wagner.

-In 1921, he did his first work as a cameraman in the adaptation of the fairy tale The Little Muck by Wilhelm Hauff.
+In 1921, he did his first work as a cameraman in the adaptation of the fairy tale Little Muck (Die Kleine Muck) by Wilhelm Hauff.
+Until 1924, he was involved in numerous other productions as a cinematographer.
 From 1924 he worked as a director.
-His film Eight Girls in a boat (1932) won the Gold Medal at the Venice Film Festival.
-In 1932 he became managing director of Beacon-Film GmbH in Berlin and film producer.
-After the Nazi rise to power, into force on 4th Waschneck April 1933 the National Socialist Factory Cell Organization German-born film directors with.
-[1] In 1940, he directed the anti-Semitic propaganda film The Rothschilds.
+His first directorial effort was the feature film Struggle for the Soil (Kampf um die Scholle) (1925), for which he also co-wrote the screenplay.
+His film Eight Girls in a Boat (Acht Mädels im Boot (1932) won the Gold Medal at the Venice Film Festival.

+In 1932 he became managing director of Fanal-Film-Produktion GmbH in Berlin and a film producer.

+After the Nazis seized power, Waschneck joined the National Socialist Factory Cell Organization (Nationalsozialistische Betriebszellenorganisation) of German-born film directors on 4 April 1933.
+In 1940, he directed the antisemitic propaganda film The Rothschilds (Die Rothschilds).

-After the war Waschneck was only able to direct two films.
+After the war Waschneck directed only three more films.

 Personal life

-In 1933 Waschneck married the actress Karin Hardt.
-Waschneck is buried in the old cemetery in Wannsee.
+Waschneck and the actress Karin Hardt married in 1933.
+He died on 22 September 1970 in Berlin, and is buried in the old cemetery in Wannsee.